 The Life of BC’s Legendary Packer

-and Irene Bjerky
+with Irene Bjerky

 Gold rushes, telegraph lines and railroads, Smith-Josephy reaches into BC’s pioneering past to share intriguing stories featuring famous mule train packer, Jean “Cataline” Caux.